-Source: S&P's Research Insight for 2011-2014 and S&P Capital IQ for 2015 and 2016.
+Source: S&P's Research Insight for 2011-2014 and S&P Capital IQ for 2015 and 2016

-"Realizable pay" is defined as the sum of. (i) base salary earned in each fiscal year, (ii) actual bonus payout for each fiscal year (including discretionary, sign on, special bonuses), (iii) in-the-money value, at December 31, 2016, of all options granted during the three-year period, (iv) full value, at December 31, 2016, of all performance shares/units granted during the three-year period (suing the actual shares earned for completed performance cycles and the target number of shares for cycles that are ongoing).
+(1) "Realizable pay" is defined as the sum of: (i) base salary earned in each fiscal year, (ii) actual bonus payout for each fiscal year (including discretionary, sign on, special bonuses), (iii) in-the-money value, at December 31, 2016, of all options granted during the three-year period, (iv) full value, at December 31, 2016, of all restricted shares/units granted during the threeyear period, (v) and full value, at December 31, 2016, of all performance shares/units granted during the three-year period (using the actual shares earned for completed performance cycles and the target number of shares for cycles that are ongoing).
 Time periods for pay are based on most recent available information (2012-2016 for peers and RenaissanceRe).
-Time periods for performance are based on most recent available information (2011-2015 for peers and RenaissanceRe) except that PartnerRe Ltd. is excluded because it was acquired by EXOR S.p.A. in 2016.
+Time periods for performance are based on most recent available information (2011-2015 for peers and RenaissanceRe, unless otherwise noted).
+Includes our current compensation peer group except that PartnerRe Ltd. is excluded because it was acquired by EXOR S.p.A. in 2016.